rat10/nng/ramblings/rdfsStatesQuerying.md

 #### Does having both `rdf:reifies` and `rdfs:states` increase querying complexity?

-Assuming we have two properties, `rdf:reifies`and `rdfs:states` instead of only `rdf:reifies`, does querying get more complicated? `rdf:reifies`, as per the current semantics, refers to propositions, i.e. hypothetical statements, and takes strictly no stance w.r.t. those propositions actually occurring as triples in a graph or not. `rdfs:states` on the other hand implies the existence of the annotated triple, and takes care to ensure that existence by syntactic sugar and appropriate mappings, just short of proper entailment (and its meaning in the absence of the "entailed" triple is undefined, just like an incomplete rdf:List construct has no defined meaning).
+Assuming we have two properties, `rdf:reifies`and `rdfs:states` instead of only `rdf:reifies`.
+Does then querying get more complicated? `rdf:reifies`, as per the current semantics, refers to propositions, i.e. hypothetical statements, and takes strictly no stance w.r.t. those propositions actually occurring as triples in a graph or not. `rdfs:states` on the other hand implies the existence of the annotated triple, and takes care to ensure that existence by syntactic sugar and appropriate mappings, just short of proper entailment (and its meaning in the absence of the "entailed" triple is undefined, just like an incomplete rdf:List construct has no defined meaning).

 For example, Alice, suffering from a long commute, was faced with the decision to either buy a car or resettle closer to her work place.
 She did the former:
 ```ttl